jhomen368/web-to-openwebui/README.md

 ## 🚀 Quick Start (5 minutes)

-The fastest way to get scraping: Docker Compose with zero setup.
+The fastest way to get scraping: Docker Compose with minimal setup.

 ### Prerequisites